PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 You can also identify the standard deviation of a normal curve just by looking at the graph.
 The trick is to find the ***points of inflection*** of the normal curve.
 These are points where the curves switches from bending up like a smile to bending down like a frown.
 When a piece of a graph is bending up like a smile, we say that part of the curve is ***concave up***.
 When a piece of a graph is bending down like a frown, we say that part of the curve is ***concave down***.
 The points of inflection are the poits where the curve switches its concavity.
 A normal curve has exactly two points of inflection.
 Each them have a horizontal coordinate that is exactly one standard deviation away from the mean.
 The figure below illustrates these ideas.

 ![Normal curve with mean and points of inflection marked](../images/normal_anatomy.png)

+## The Empirical Rule

+Given a normal curve the observations above allow you to mark the mean on the horizontal axis of a normal curve, as well as points that are one standard deviation above and one standard deviation below the mean.
+In fact we can also mark points two and three standard deviations above and below the mean.
+In other words, there is a natural way to scale the horizontal axis of a normal curve.